-Staff recommends approval of the proposed project with five (5) special conditions regarding project monitoring and responsibilities, timing and duration, evaluation of long-term solutions and alternatives, required approvals, and assumption of risk.
+Staff recommends approval of the proposed project with four (4) special conditions regarding project monitoring and responsibilities, timing and duration, feasibility study updates, and assumption of risk.

 The proposed project is for the construction and maintenance of a protective sand berm at Carpinteria City Beach during the winter storm season.
 The berm is intended to protect existing beachfront development (including private residential development as well as public parking facilities and restroom facilities) on the project site from damage from wave action during the winter storm season.
+The berm is to be constructed each year prior to the winter storm season, maintained during the winter, and removed each spring.